Summer Undergraduate Research Experience in

 The University of Michigan Physics Department Summer Research Experience for Undergraduates Program (REU) in Physics provides selected undergraduate students** from around the United States an opportunity to conduct ten weeks of summer research with some of the country's leading physicists in a range of experimental physics fields.
 The program is conducted in concert with the NSF Research Experiences for Undergraduates Program and is supported by funds from the National Science Foundation.
 REU students have the opportunity to participate in laser and radiation safety training classes and also a specially designed instrumentation shop class that provides training in the use of shop tools.
 The 2015 Summer REU Program at the University of Michigan will run from June 1, 2015 to August 7, 2015.

 Applicants are required to send transcripts, 2 letters of recommendation, and fill out the online application.
-Applications will be accepted starting December 1, 2014.
+Applications will be accepted starting December 1, 2014, an Application Guide is available for downloading.
 For full consideration, applications should be received by Friday, February 13, 2015.
 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.